Siege of Diu (1538): Background

-In 1509, the major Battle of Diu (1509) took place between the Portuguese and a joint fleet of the Sultan of Gujarat, the Mamluk Sultanate of Egypt, the Zamorin of Calicut with support of the Ottoman Empire.
+In 1509, the major Battle of Diu (1509) took place between the Portuguese and a joint fleet of the Sultan of Gujarat, the Mamluk Sultanate of Egypt, the Zamorin of Calicut, with support of the Ottoman Empire.
 Since 1517, the Ottomans had attempted to combine forces with Gujarat in order to fight the Portuguese away from the Red Sea and in the area of India.
 Pro-Ottoman forces under Captain Hoca Sefer had been installed by Selman Reis in Diu.

 Diu in Gujarat (now a state in western India), was with Surat, one of the main points of supply of spices to Ottoman Egypt at that time.
 However, Portuguese intervention thwarted that trade by controlling the traffic in the Red Sea.
 In 1530, the Venetians could not obtain any supply of spices through Egypt.

 Under the command of Governor Nuno da Cunha, the Portuguese had attempted to capture Diu by force in February 1531, unsuccessfully.
 Thereafter, the Portuguese waged war on Gujarat, devastating its shores and several cities like Surat.

 Soon after however, the Sultan of Gujarat, Bahadur Shah, who was under threat from the Mughal emperor Humayun, made an agreement with the Portuguese, granting them Diu in exchange for Portuguese assistance against the Mughals and protection should the realm fall.
 The Portuguese seized the stronghold of Gogala (Bender-i Türk) near the city, and built the Diu Fort.
-Once the threat from Humayun was removed, Bahadur tried to negotiate the withdrawal of the Portuguese, but on 13 February 1537 he died drowning during the negotiations on board of a Portuguese ship in unclear circumstances, both sides blaming the other for the tragedy.
+Once the threat from Humayun was removed, Bahadur tried to negotiate the withdrawal of the Portuguese, but on 13 February 1537 he died drowning during the negotiations on board a Portuguese ship in unclear circumstances, both sides blaming the other for the tragedy.

 Bahadur Shah had also appealed to the Ottomans to expel the Portuguese, which led to the 1538 expedition.